Send the link below via email or IMCopy

 Don't be afraid of admitting that your on the job-hunt if you are, recruiters are looking for people who are looking for jobs, not people who aren't!

 The summary is one of the things that will set you apart from the hundreds (or thousands) of professionals with similar qualifications.
-Take your time writing this, make it personal, make it concise, and make sure it is grammatically sound.
+Take your time writing this, make it personal, make it concise, and make sure it is grammatically sound, and make sure captures your core tenets as a professional and person.
 A good example of a summary:

 Skills, Honors and Awards